 William O. Stephens was born in June 1962 in Lafayette, Indiana.
 He was raised in West Lafayette, Indiana, the second son of Purdue University professors.
 He attended West Lafayette Senior High School where he earned varsity letters in tennis and began his study of ancient civilizations and Latin with an inspiring teacher named Oliver S. Oesch.
 After two years at the College of Wooster in Ohio studying philosophy with James Coke Haden and Latin with Joe and Leslie P. Day, Stephens transferred to Earlham, a Quaker college in Richmond, Indiana.
 At Earlham he studied philosophy with Robert L. Horne and Peter Suber, Greek and Latin with Steve Heiny and Liffey Thorpe, and played varsity tennis (doubles).
 After graduating from Earlham in 1984, Stephens moved to Philadelphia to do his graduate work at the University of Pennsylvania.
 At Penn he studied with Charles H. Kahn, Alexander Nehamas, and Martin Ostwald, and received his doctorate in philosophy in 1990.
-In autumn of that year he joined the Arts & Sciences faculty at Creighton University.
+After thirty years on the College of Arts and Sciences faculty at Creighton University he retired as Professor Emeritus of Philosophy December 31, 2020.

-He has published articles on topics in Stoicism, Epicureanism and friendship, ecology and food ethics, ethics and animals, sex and love, sportsmanship, and the concept of a person.
+Stephens has published articles and book chapters on topics in Stoicism, Epicureanism and friendship, ecology and food ethics, ethics and animals, sex and love, sportsmanship, and the concept of a person.
 His books include an English translation of Adolf Bonhöffer’s work The Ethics of the Stoic Epictetus (Peter Lang, 1996, 2000), an edited collection The Person: Readings in Human Nature (Pearson, 2006), Stoic Ethics: Epictetus and Happiness as Freedom (Continuum, 2007), and Marcus Aurelius: A Guide for the Perplexed (Continuum, 2012).
-Epictetus’ Enchiridion: A New Translation and Guide to Stoic Ethics (Bloomsbury, 2022) co-authored with Scott Aikin and a manuscript entitled Lessons in Liberation: Epictetus as Educator are his current research project.
-He teaches a variety of courses in philosophy.
+His current projects include Epictetus’ Enchiridion: A New Translation and Guide to Stoic Ethics (Bloomsbury, 2022), co-authored with Scott Aikin (Vanderbilt Univ.) and a manuscript entitled Lessons in Liberation: Epictetus as Educator.

 Stephens has traveled widely.
 In May 2016 he toured much of Poland, from Wiżajny (near the Lithuania border) and Suwałki in the northeast to the lakes of Mikołajki.
 After presenting two papers at the University of Warsaw he visited Kraków, the Wieliczka salt mine, and the Auschwitz-Birkenau concentration camps.
 In June 2017 he returned to Poland, presented two papers at the University of Warsaw, and visited Poznań, Jastrowie, and the village of Chwalimie before traveling to Marseille and Aix, France.
 In September 2019 he traveled to Milan, Venice, and Lake Como, Italy.